HugoDolsan/datasciencecoursera/HelloWorld.md

+---
+title: "HelloWorld"
+author: "HugoDolsan"
+date: "07/10/2020"
+output: word_document
+---

-## This is a markdown file
+## This is a Markdown file
-Hugo Dolsan activity